everythingdata-ai/everythingdata-ai.github.io/_posts/2025-02-11-the-future-is-sql.md

 categories: [Data Engineering, SQL]
 ---

-Last week I attended a talk titled 'The Future is SQL' When I just started working as a Data Engineer, I remember feeling ashamed that the only programming language I used was SQL.
+Last week I attended a talk titled 'The Future is SQL'.

+When I just started working as a Data Engineer, I remember feeling ashamed that the only programming language I used was SQL.
 But now, SQL can handle the whole data pipeline and is's all you need for a modern data stack !

 Here are some tools that made SQL what it is today :

 #### Cloud Data Warehouses